rbosh/ml-adp/doc/guide.rst

 ------------------

 ..
 Pytorch allows to designate a set of :py:class:`torch.Tensor`'s to be tracked in how they enter a particular numerical computation as part of a graph structure and to have their ``.grad``-attribute be populated with the sensitvity of any (intermediate) result of the computation (corresponding to node of the graph) with respect to themselves.
 ..
-As such, Pytorch provides a generic framework for gradient-based optimization methods.
+As such, Pytorch provides a generic framework for gradient-based optimizatpion methods.

 With :py:attr:`ml_adp.cost.CostToGo.control_functions` being a :py:class:`torch.nn.Module`, optimizing all parameters of the control functions of ``cost_to_go`` at once is a trivial, immediately viable approach to control optimzation.